mongodb-developer/PerformanceBenchPublic/README.md

 `java -jar performancebench.jar -c apimonitor_config.json`

+The source was developed in IntelliJ IDEA 2022.2.3 using OpenJDK Runtime Environment Temurin-17.0.3+7 (build 17.0.3+7).
+The compiled application was also run on Amazon Linux using OpenJDK 17.0.5 (2022-10-18 LTS - Corretto).

 ## APIMonitor Sample Models

 The code in this repository includes example SchemaTest classes for a hypothetical API monitoring application.